MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-beta-channel.md

 - **E-tree in Wallet.** Users signed into Microsoft Edge with a personal Microsoft Account (MSA) can grow a virtual seed into a tree with Wallet.
 Once it's grown, a real mangrove is planted.
 Administrators can control the availability using the [EdgeWalletEtreeEnabled](/deployedge/microsoft-edge-policies#edge-wallet-e-tree-enabled) policy.
 Note: This feature is a controlled feature rollout.
 If you don't see this feature, check back as we continue our rollout.

 - **Deprecation of features.** To improve end user experience and simplify the More tools menu, the following features are being deprecated: Math Solver, Picture Dictionary, Citations, Grammar Tools, and Kids Mode.

+- **Deprecation of Web Select.** To improve end user experience, this feature is being deprecated and will no longer be in the right-click context menu or the "Settings and more" drop down.

 ### Policy updates